GNaces/projectPortfolio2/README.md

 * This page works in different broswers such as; Google Chrome, Safari, Microsoft Edge and Firefox.
 * The page is responsive, all links work and it all looks good on different standard screen sizes using devtools and testing out on different devices.
 * I confirm that the header, instructions, options, results and notifications are all readable and easy to access and understand.

+### Unfixed Bugs

+* No unfixed bugs.

+### Validator Testing

+* HTML
+    * Four errors and four warning were found when validating through W3C validator
+        * Error: Element br not allowed as child of element ul in this context.
+Fixed through removing br element.
+        * Error: Element p not allowed as child of element ul in this context.
+Fixed by transfering as child to div.
+        * Two Errors: Stray end tag img.
+Fixed by removing the img end tag.
+        * Four Warning: Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections, or else use a div element instead for any cases where no heading is needed.
+Fixed by replacing section element to div.

+* CSS
+    * No errors were found when passing through the official (Jigsaw) validator.

+* Lighthouse
     * I have confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

 ![Lighthouse](readme-assets/lighthouse.png)

+# Deployment

+* The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In GitHub pages , navigate to the Settings tab.
+    * Down the left hand side menu, navigate to the Pages tab.
+    * Select the Main branch and select save.
+    * The page will automatically refresh and the page link will appear at the top of the GitHub pages.
+    * When a green tick appears it indicates a successful deployment.
+    * The live link can be found here - [Simple Card Betting Game](https://gnaces.github.io/projectPortfolio2/)